jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

         ,
         ## Create a new variable divides the observations
         ## for each weather event into two supplementary groups:
-        ##   - the 90% of weather events that resulted in lowest fatalities
+        ##   - the 90% of weather events that resulted in lowest injuries
-        ##   - the 10% of weather events that resulted in highest fatalities
+        ##   - the 10% of weather events that resulted in highest injuries
         BIN_GROUP_PER_EVENT_TYPE := (function(x, p_bins) {

           # adds 0 and 1 in the vector supplied at the argument 'p_bins'